vibek921/Day-1/README.md

 hi this is my first repo.

-hi i'm vibek, and now i am changing my readme file from vs code using git clone command
+hi i'm vibek, and now i am changing my readme file from vs code using git clone command.